Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 - The developer is able to modify the generated code based on the requests given in review.
 - The code remains mostly human written, with the AI being used to generate boilerplate code or to help with repetitive tasks.

+Overall, AI contributions will be treated with the same level of scrutiny as contributions from humans, with regards to meaningfulness and quality.
+Contributors should keep in mind what they're doing in the code, and that the change makes sense.
+For example, throwing a file into an AI with the prompt "Optimize this" will be rejected, as what's being "fixed" isn't clear, and is a lazy change.

+A good rule of thumb is this: if it's a lazy use of AI given the size of the change, then it's not a good use of AI.

 Avoid the following:
 - Becoming dependent on the AI
 - Using generated code you don't understand